BEFORE & AFTER: My China Cabinet Makeover Using Beyond Paint

-So this company called RECLAIM Beyond Paint (now called Beyond Paint) ironically reached out to me and offered to let me try a couple of their paints (I chose Nantucket and Off White).
+So this company used to be called RECLAIM Beyond Paint but they’ve since rebranded to Beyond Paint, reached out to me and offered to let me try a couple of their paints (I chose Nantucket and Off White).
 I was curious to see how it worked so I said yes.
 I mean, free paint— can’t beat that.
 But I also wanted to see how it compares to Annie Sloan so I can fill you guys in on whether it’s a worthy product to try.

 That’s fantastic because the prep work is the awful part of any project.
 I even hate wiping down furniture before painting it.
 That’s how lazy of a DIY’er I am.

 But when I compared it to Annie Sloan, there were clearly noticeable differences:

 Beyond Paint is much thicker.